ventali/awesome-zk/README.md

     </a>
   </p>

-  <p align="center">A curated list of awesome ZK resources, libraries, tools and more.</p>
+  <p align="center">A curated list of awesome ZK resources, libraries, tools and more.
+For a ZK knowledge base, please see https://github.com/delendum-xyz/zk-knowledge </p>
 </div>

 Table of Contents